Adèle Haenel: Career

-Haenel made her film debut in 2002 at the age of 12, playing an autistic girl in the Christophe Ruggia film Les Diables.
+Haenel made her film debut in 2002 at age 12, playing an autistic girl in Christophe Ruggia's film Les Diables.
 She had been chosen for the lead role after accompanying her brother to the audition.
 After Les Diables, Haenel took a five-year break from acting.
-In 2007, she was persuaded by casting director Christel Baras (who had cast her in her film debut) to resume her film career, taking up the part of a synchronised swimmer in Céline Sciamma's debut feature Water Lilies.
-Manohla Dargis of The New York Times highlighted Haenel's performance in an otherwise mixed review of the film, recognizing her as having "the makings of a real star".
+In 2007, casting director Christel Baras, who had cast her in her film debut, persuaded her to resume her film career, taking the part of a synchronised swimmer in Céline Sciamma's debut feature, Water Lilies.
+Manohla Dargis of The New York Times highlighted Haenel's performance in an otherwise mixed review of the film, writing that she had "the makings of a real star".
 For her role in the film, Haenel was nominated for the César Award for Most Promising Actress in 2008.
-In 2012, she was nominated in the same category for House of Tolerance (2011), a period film directed by Bertrand Bonello, in which she played a prostitute at an upscale Parisian brothel at the turn of the twentieth century.
-She also received the Lumières Award for Most Promising Actress along with her co-stars Céline Sallette and Alice Barnole.
+In 2012, she was nominated in the same category for House of Tolerance (2011), a period film directed by Bertrand Bonello, in which she played a prostitute at an upscale Parisian brothel at the turn of the 20th century.
+She also received the Lumière Award for Most Promising Actress along with her co-stars Céline Sallette and Alice Barnole.

 Haenel played one of the two sisters in Katell Quillévéré's Suzanne (2013), for which she received the César Award for Best Supporting Actress.
 In 2014, Haenel starred in the Thomas Cailley romantic comedy Love at First Fight as Madeleine, a graduate-school dropout and survivalist.
 She won the César Award for Best Actress for her performance.
-In the same year, Haenel co-starred with Catherine Deneuve in André Téchiné's crime drama In the Name of My Daughter, playing the daughter of a casino owner.
-Writing for The Village Voice, Melissa Anderson compared her performance to that of Isabelle Adjani's in the 1970s and '80s, and declared her a worthy successor to Deneuve in French cinema.
-For her roles in both films, Hanael received a Best Actress nomination at the 20th Lumières Awards.
+The same year, Haenel co-starred with Catherine Deneuve in André Téchiné's crime drama In the Name of My Daughter, playing the daughter of a casino owner.
+Writing for The Village Voice, Melissa Anderson compared her performance to Isabelle Adjani in the 1970s and '80s, and declared her a worthy successor to Deneuve in French cinema.
+For her roles in both films, Hanael received a Best Actress nomination at the 20th Lumière Awards.